Innovation Development Programme

 About the Programme

-The Innovation Development Programme is a new programme delivered by Lancaster University Management School and has been specifically designed for senior decision makers of Cumbria based SMEs.
-This six month programme will provide you with the tools you need to explore new markets, adapt to a changing environment, identify opportunities for product and service development, and implement an innovative mind-set within your business.
+The Innovation Development Programme is a programme delivered by Lancaster University Management School and has been specifically designed for senior decision makers of Cumbria based SMEs.
+This six month peer-network programme will give delegates the space to explore emerging trends and the opportunities for innovation in their businesses.

-An Overnight Experiential over two days (one night) at a hotel in Cumbria to meet and build relationships with your peer group.
+An Overnight Experiential over two days (one night) to build relationships with your peer group.

-Accces to Masterclasses delivered by inspirational, world-class speakers.
+Access to Masterclasses for business delivered by inspirational, world-class speakers.

 Changing the tune – how Jaybox discovered a new approach to innovation